 Unfortunately, many businesses have been duped and lured into buying followers from sketchy sites.
-So when you come across accounts that have gained a huge following in a relatively short time, it is most likely they are bots or used bots.
+So when you come across accounts that have gained a massive following in a relatively short time, they are most likely bots or used bots.

 Many platforms are implementing strict policies to crack down on such bots.
-So if you find your follower count suddenly dwindling, that could be the cause.
-Or God forbid you to find your account suspended, this could also be the cause.
+So if your follower count is suddenly dwindling, that could be the cause.
+Or God forbid you to find your account suspended; this could also be the cause.

 There’s not much you can do about it.
 But if you identify such accounts, most platforms have features through which you can report content or accounts that you think are suspicious or factually incorrect.

-If you want to maintain your reputation as a trustworthy brand on social media, here are some specific types of practices you need to avoid at all costs.
+If you want to maintain your reputation as a trustworthy brand on social media, here are some specific practices you must avoid at all costs.

-Bulk messaging: Avoid the use of bulk messaging to cause a certain topic to trend artificially.
+Bulk messaging: Avoid using bulk messaging to cause a specific topic to trend artificially.
 And do not use bulk messaging to spread malware or malicious links that can harm, mislead or damage your follower’s device.

 Fraudulent reviews: Don’t encourage the use of fake accounts to post fake reviews.

 Sharing undesired or excessive content: Too much of something can be unhealthy.
-Don’t bombard your followers with tweets and post about your brands around the clock.
+Don’t bombard your followers with tweets and posts about your brands around the clock.

 Click baiting and like jacking: Click baiting is the act of posting sensationalist headlines to encourage the user to click through to the content to generate online advertising revenue.
-Like jacking is the act of tricking users into posting a status update for a certain site without the user’s prior knowledge or intent.
-When the unsuspecting person clicks the link to visit the page, this action can trigger a script in the background to share the link.
+Like jacking is the act of tricking users into posting a status update for a particular site without the user’s prior knowledge or intent.
+When the unsuspecting person clicks the link to visit the page, this action can trigger a script to share the link in the background.

-If your brand regularly publishes posts that receive zero or worse, negative engagement, your page could look like a spam account if you don’t take action.
-In this case, you may need to consider boosting some of your posts from time-to-time since most social platforms have become pay-to-play platforms.
+If your brand regularly publishes posts that receive zero or, worse, negative engagement, your page could look like a spam account if you don’t take action.
+In this case, you may need to consider occasionally boosting some of your posts since most social platforms have become pay-to-play platforms.

 4. Prompt Response

-Before social media, customers had to seek customer service through email, phones or even pay a visit to the customer service centres.Make your social media presence a multimedia experience for your audience by sharing a variety of text posts, infographics, GIFs, videos, images and interactive content.
+Before social media, customers had to seek customer service through email, phones, or even visit customer service centres.Make your social media presence a multimedia experience for your audience by sharing various text posts, infographics, GIFs, videos, images and interactive content.
 Click To Tweet

-According to this article, these days, social media is becoming a platform for customers to lodge their concerns, reviews, and complaints.
-If you are quick to respond and address problems, it shows potential customers that you value their opinions.
+According to this article, social media is becoming a platform for customers to lodge their concerns, reviews, and complaints.
+If you quickly respond and address problems, it shows potential customers that you value their opinions.

-This means that you need to adjust your strategy and turn to social media as well.
-For example, have you considered creating a separate account on social media dedicated to providing support and customer service to customers?
+This means you need to adjust your strategy and turn to social media.
+For example, have you considered creating a separate social media account dedicated to providing customer support and customer service?

-Beyond providing excellent customer service via social, increasing your social media response time goes hand in hand with customer loyalty.
-Prompt response on social media will help keep your customers from going to your competitors.
+Beyond providing excellent customer service via social media, increasing your social media response time comes with customer loyalty.
+Prompt responses on social media will help keep your customers from going to your competitors.

-Provide prompt response to questions or complaints raised about your brand, products, and services.
+Respond promptly to questions or complaints about your brand, products, and services.
 Be authentic, sincere, and human.